dasparadoxon/logoGeneratorModelOxiplox/README.md

 Up to now it is just using the RGB percental differences basing on the color differences in the original logo.

+- [ ] Making better percentage values for the color scheme
+- [ ] Font elements have to be fixed
+- [ ] Exporting and saving the current logo

 <img src="documentation/screenshots/logoGenerator8.jpg">

 :cow: